 I pulled down "Waiting for Godot" on Friday and re-read it once again.
 What a piece of work.
 "Death of a Salesman" might be the better play, with its seamless mix of past and present, jumbled around in the crumbling psyche of Willy Loman, leading in lockstep to the heartbreaking conclusion.
 And "Long Day's Journey Into Night" is probably my favorite play, just for the nostalgia factor.
-But "Godot" somehow surpasses them both: spare and funny and perfect, not to mention deeply funny.
+But "Godot" somehow surpasses them both: spare and honest and perfect, not to mention deeply funny.

 "You should have been a poet," Vladimir, the more sensible of the tramps says.